 4.2.
-The Proposed Submission Minerals Local Plan was published for a ten week Regulation 19 consultation from 14 January 2019 to 22 March 2019.
-This document included Policy 10: Borrow Pits.
+The Regulation 18 Draft Plan document included Policy 8: Borrow Pits.
 The policy read as follows:

-Policy 10: Borrow Pits
+Policy 8: Borrow Pits

-Proposals for borrow pits will be permitted where all of the following can be demonstrated:
+Proposals for borrow pits will be supported where all of the following can be demonstrated:

-- the site's proximity to the construction project is more sustainable than importing aggregate; - the mineral extraction is being used solely for the intended construction scheme; - the borrow pit will not be retained longer than the life of the construction project it serves; - the borrow pit will be restored expediently and at least within the same timescale as the completion of the construction project it relates to; - the proposals are consistent with other policies within this Plan.
+- a) the site's proximity to the construction project is more sustainable than importing aggregate; - b) the mineral extraction is being used solely for the intended construction scheme; - the borrow pit will not be retained longer than the life of the construction project it serves; and - d) the borrow pit will be restored expediently and at least within the same timescale as the completion of the construction project it relates to.